krlawrence/graph/ChangeHistory.md

 - Did quite a bit of cleaning up of the text overall and corrected some mistakes and typos.

 ## Release 276 change history (Jan 12, 2018)

+Here is a link to the [Git diffs between v276 and the prior v275 release](https://github.com/krlawrence/graph/compare/v275...v276)

 Major features in this Release
 - Renamed the book to "Practical Gremlin".